“Judy returns with a flourish of versatility.” – “Illustrated” Magazine, 1954

-Label images provided by Rick Smith.
+Label images from the Rick Smith Collection.
 Thank you, Rick!

 June 12, 1939: In the “Independent Film Exhibitors Bulletin” magazine for 1939, there’s a section called “Production Section – Studio Size-Ups” that lists the various upcoming films on studio schedules.
-Judy’s name pops up a lot in mid-1939 then later, obviously the studio was getting her name out there.
+Judy’s name pops up a lot in mid-1939 then late.
+The studio was getting her name out there.
 Her name was also listed for films that had been released and a few reviews.
 Here are some of the projects allegedly planned for her:

 This is a title I’ve never heard of and it’s never been listed in any other documents.

-July 29, 1939: “Good News” with Judy, Mickey Rooney, Douglas McPhail, Betty Jaynes, and June Preisser.
+July 29, 1939, issue: “Good News” with Judy, Mickey Rooney, Douglas McPhail, Betty Jaynes, and June Preisser.

-July 1, 1939: An American “Mr. Chips” has been gathering dust on MGM’s story shelves in the form of a yarn called “Valedictory,” no being dusted as a vehicle for Lionel Barrymore, Judy Garland and Freddie Bartholomew
+July 1, 1939, issue: An American “Mr. Chips” has been gathering dust on MGM’s story shelves in the form of a yarn called “Valedictory,” no being dusted as a vehicle for Lionel Barrymore, Judy Garland and Freddie Bartholomew

 Judy Garland is another young player to be optioned.
 Her next assignment will lie opposite Mickey Rooney in “Good News”, under the direction of Busby Berkeley thus reuniting the trio which scored in “Babes in Arms”

-December 2, 1939: Good News was still news: Paul Whiteman and his band may appear in “Good News”, the next Mickey Rooney-Judy Garland starring vehicle.
+December 2, 1939, issue: Good News was still news: Paul Whiteman and his band may appear in “Good News”, the next Mickey Rooney-Judy Garland starring vehicle.

 June 12, 1941: Judy, along with co-stars Mickey Rooney and Lewis Stone, posed for publicity photos for Life Begins for Andy Hardy.
 It was Judy’s final appearance in a “Hardy” film.